 Log Analytics data security

-This document is intended to provide Azure Log Analytics specific information to supplement the information on Azure Trust Center.
+This document is intended to provide information specific to Log Analytics, which is a feature of Azure Monitor, to supplement the information on Azure Trust Center.

 This article explains how data is collected, processed, and secured by Log Analytics.
 You can use agents to connect to the web service, use System Center Operations Manager to collect operational data, or retrieve data from Azure diagnostics for use by Log Analytics.